Can you hear the shower running?

 And has not sworn deceitfully.
 (Ps.
 24:3-4)

-The Great News is that we have a cleansing water available to us, our Living Water, Jesus Christ, who cleanses us.
-For this, Matthew Henry says, it is “our own fault if we remain in our pollution.”
-Jesus even told us that He will, and wants to, clean us, and that without us letting Him do that we will not be able to enjoy a relationship with Him,
+The Good News is that we have the Living Water, Jesus Christ, to cleanse us.
+And so, as Matthew Henry says, it is “our own fault if we remain in our pollution.”
+Jesus even said that though He wants to clean us, we will not be able to enjoy a relationship with Him if we do not allow Him to do so.

 Jesus answered him, “If I do not wash you, you have no part with Me.”
 (John 13:8)

-Now, before going to bed each night, I look at my feet, and I long for the Shower.
+Before bed each night, now, I look at my feet and long for the shower.
+So, yes, mom, my feet are clean.